 Because so many factors have to be considered, the projects are often very complex or lengthy.
 The team, therefore, works mainly on a project basis.

 The most efficient way to preserve a collection is to design good storage and exhibition conditions.

 From analysis to advice

-We analyse the causes of potential damage using the ten agents of cultural heritage deterioration.
+We analyse the causes of potential damage using the ten agents of deterioration.
 Depending on the results, we can carry out a survey of the environmental conditions, perform laboratory tests or assess the condition of a room, a showcase or even a train carriage in detail.

 Based on the results, we help collection managers pass on their works of art or collection(s) to future generations in the best possible way:

 - We advise on the appropriate materials for preventive conservation (storage, exhibition, preservation of objects).

 - We assist in the development of the best possible exhibition or storage method for special art objects, such as the Enclosed Gardens of Mechelen, the tapestry cardboard of Pieter Coecke van Aelst, etc.

 - We perform measurements and advise on the optimal climate conditions (temperature, relative humidity, light and UV).